 Use your love of cooking to learn Portuguese

-I’ll make it easier for you.
-Below are a few great books of Brazilian recipes and culinary traditions.
+Below are other books of Brazilian recipes and culinary traditions.
 Now get to work and take the opportunity to improve your Portuguese 🙂